 is the joy of picking food from a current crop for the next meal.
-In July, blueberries are plentiful on the farm and everyone in the Schuleis family races for the front yard before breakfast to pick the topping for their everal.
-The lovely old stone fences divide the acreage nearest the frouse into large garden pilots.
+In July, blueberries are plentiful on the farm and everyone in the Schulteis family races for the front yard before breakfast to pick the topping for their cereal.
+The lovely old stone fences divide the acreage nearest the fouse into farge garden plots.
 In the "Triangle" are currant bushes and arbors of grape already heavy this year with green leaves.
-Mrs. Schulteis has put in a large kitchen garden this year, it is bordred by strawberry plants which are in full bloom.
+Mrs. Schultels has put in a large kitchen garden this year.
+It is bordred by strawberry plants which are in full bloom.
 Along the wall is a long-established asparagus bed which provides an elegant vegetable for many spring meals.
 The children have their own large garden in which they may plant whatever they want.
-They the plan to try melons this summer.
-Becardens becardishes, beets, two kinds of attuctuce, and a few surprises from seeds left from previous plantings.
+They plan for ty melons this summer. te During the summer, the gardens be should produce rhubarb, carrots, radishes, beets, two kinds of at lettuce, and a few surprises W from seeds left from previous hapantings.

-Despite the inviting creeks, mod woods, and a fish-stocked pond in the front pasture, the youngsteers also love to play inside.
+Despite the inviting creeks, in woods, and a fish-stocked pond in the front pasture, the young- the

-Despite the inviting creeks, woods, and a fish-stocked pond in the front pasture, the youngsfers also love to play inside.
-The house is so solid and roomy that children (and adults) can feel a sense of privacy impossible in modern homes.
-The stairways are special fun, since two of them are built in the old right-angle way which invites falls, but adds excitement.
+Vespire the Inviting Greeks, woods, and a fist-stocked pond in the front pasture, the youngsters also love to play inside.
+The house is so soiled and roomy that children (and adults) can feel a sense of privacy impossible in modern homes.
+The stairways are special fun, since two of them are built in the old right-argie way which invites falls, but adds excitement.
 Of course, there is a lovely state.
-If y stairway in the grand entry hall, but no self-respecting adventurer would ascend that way!
-One of the surprises awaiting the family this winter was the temperature.
-We moderns have become accustomed to maintain ing a steady 22 degree temperature in our homes year-round.

-Well, this old, homestaed does have central heating (there are also fireplaces in every room, hough all do not work), but no modern furnace is equipped to kitchen.
-A heat the vast spaciousness of the family slept upstairs all winter the family slept upstairs all winter alarm, Mrs. Schutteis hurder and downstairs to build a fire radd downstairs to build a fire radd in the kitchen fireplace.
-By the fine the children had tumbled located her out of bed, the kitchen was is cupboart glowing with warmth and the in the kitchen was in the kitchen warmth and the dining room was cozy, too.

-The kitchen in most homes is

-the center of life, and this house

-is no exception.
-Thoroughly modernized, the kitchen features
+By stairway in the grand entry hall, but no self-respecting adventurer would ascend that way!
+One of the surprises awaiting lovely wooden cabinets, built-in electric range top and wall oven, fireplace and a back window with a breath-taking view of the surrounding hills highlight the kitchen.
+A housewife's delight and a bar working area which effectively, divides the room into eating and cooking areas.
+The the garden vegetables for a scrubbing at the roomy sink.
+A spare refrigerator and a freezis the enormous pantry adjoining this room.
+Into it come all The washer and dryer are also located here and one whole wall is cupboards which match those in the kitchen. er add to storage capacity. heat the vast spaciousness or this fine old house.
+As a result, the family slept upstairs all win-ter, but with the first buzz of the alarm, Mrs. Schulteis hurhave central heating (there are also fireplaces in every room, though all do not work), but no in the kitchen fireplace.
+By the time the children had tumbled out of bed, the kitchen was the family this winter was the temperature.
+We moderns have become accustomed to maintain-Well, this old homestaed does ing a steady 72 degree temperature in our homes year-round. ried downstairs to build a fire modern furnace is equipped glowing with warmth and the center of life and this house is no exception.
+Thoroughly modernized, the kitchen features dining room was cozy, too.